GingerNinja23/ipop-documentation/Testing-Multihop-with-Social-Graph-Futuregrid-Deployment.md

 # 3. Running IPOPs

 Place executables such as ipop-tincan-x86_64, svpn_controller.py, ipoplib.py and configuration file config.json at your current working directory.
-In config.json file you should configure multihop mode.
+In config.json file you should enable multihop mode and icc(inter-controller connection).

 ```
 {
  ...
+ "icc": true,
  "multihop": true,
  ...
 }